gitsbug/bvg-augenblicke/README.md

 # Limitations #

 I do not have information about ground truth, i.e., I don't know how many flirts happen in public transportation in Berlin.
 Thus I do not know how many are reported on the BVG Augenblicke portal and how representative the data really is.
 There certainly is a bias, as needs to know of the existence of the portal prior to posting a spot.
 Thus, I'd expect digital natives to be more frequent users than other parts of the population.

+Also note that the frequency in which Augenblicke are posted does not nececcarly corrlate to flirt rates.
+As such, the peat at 6 PM (18:00) does not automatically imply a peak in flirt activity.